 It was time to bring him home.

 In July of 1949, Beany arrived in the United States after a long journey by truck, ship, and train.
 His remains were delivered to Floyd Huntley, a Funeral Director at Aldrich Huntley Funeral Homes in Keene.
 His belongings, including the photos he had with him at the time of his death, were delivered to the family home on Court Street.

 After a service attended by clergy and community alike, Beany was buried, as planned, with full military honors in Greenlawn Cemetery.

 Each Memorial Day, the family visits the grave to pay respects to their fallen warrior of the Second World War.
-This year, the family brought something with them that they have never brought to the graveside before.
+In 2019, the family brought something with them that they have never brought to the graveside before.
 It’s an item that they had all this time but, after Chester and Winifred passed away, they never really understood what it was until its history was recently brought to light.

 It’s an item that belonged to Beany and now, after 75 years, it is close to him again.